 If you were to delay your investment by five years, your total after 25 years would come in at about $129,396.
 That’s a loss of $89,102 that could have been realized over the course of those extra five years.

 That’s the cost of believing this myth — $89,102 is a lot of money.
-It could mean the difference between a comfortable retirement and having to scrape to make ends meet in what should be your golden years.
+It could mean the difference between a fully funded retirement account and having to scrape to make ends meet throughout retirement.

 Having to Break Bad Habits